AyushRawat1718/JS-30-Challenge-HC/README.md

 ## Day - 03 : `Control Structres`

-* In switch case, when we have to check various conditions we can do this way
+* In `switch case`, when we have to check various conditions we can do this way

     Ex: Write a program that uses a switch case to assign a grade('A', 'B', 'C', 'D', 'F') based on a score.